-Beat the egg and add the ingredients.
-Mix it well.
+Beat the egg and add the ingredients; mix them well.

 Heat a skillet and add half the butter.

-Dip 3 slices of bread into the mixture. one at a time and pan fry it.
-Turn just once, allow it to cook through.
-Repeat, with the other 3 slices.
+Dip 3 slices of bread into the mixture.
+One at a time, pan fry them.
+Turn just once and allow it to cook through.
+Repeat with the other 3 slices.
 This should take about 3 minutes on each side on a medium heat.
 Serve it warm with maple syrup and fruit.

-The brioche is an egg bread with a slight sweetness to it.
+Brioche is an egg bread with a hint of sweetness.
 It adds to the amazing flavour of this very simple dish.

-Use a mix or singularly the spice of your choice.
+Use a mix or simply the spice of your choice.
 Cardamom and nutmeg blend rather well.
-Cinnamon being another option.
+Cinnamon is another option.